 All service vesting restricted stock awards are treated as issued and outstanding in the accompanying consolidated financial statements.
 Per the award agreement terms, if an employee terminates employment prior to the restriction lapse date for reasons other than death or disability, the awarded shares are forfeited and canceled and are no longer considered issued and outstanding.
 If the employee's termination of employment is by reason of death or disability, all of the holder's restricted stock will automatically vest.
-Historically, restricted stock awards granted to officers and employees vest in a variety of vesting schedules including (i) 33%, 33% and 34% per year beginning on the first anniversary date of the grant, (ii) 50% in year two and 50% in year three, (iii) fully on the first anniversary of the grant date and (iv) fully on the third anniversary of the grant date.
+Historically, restricted stock awards granted to officers and employees vest in a variety of vesting schedules including (i) 33%, 33% and 34% per year beginning on the first anniversary date of the grant, (ii) 50% in year two and 50% in year three, (iii) fully on the first anniversary of the grant date.
 Restricted stock awards granted to non-employee directors vest fully on the first anniversary of the grant date.